 We focus on supplying the raw materials for your assay development.
 All our enzymes come in liquid form; conventional enzymes contain glycerol in the storage buffer formulation.
 We do not offer dried-down enzymes or lyophilization services.

-Enzymes in Lyo-ready format are beneficial when portable, room-temperature stable assays are being developed.
+Enzymes in lyo-ready format are beneficial when portable, room-temperature stable assays are being developed.
 Lyo-ready enzymes retain all conventional enzyme characteristics like reproducibility, sensitivity, and specificity required for these assays.

-Nevertheless, we offer Lyo-ready components of the Master Mix—the SSIV Reverse Transcriptase, Bst DNA Polymerase, and RNaseOUT RNase inhibitor, as well as the user manual for LAMP reaction setup.
+Nevertheless, we offer lyo-ready components of the Master Mix—the SSIV Reverse Transcriptase, Bst DNA Polymerase, and RNaseOUT RNase inhibitor, as well as the user manual for LAMP reaction setup.
 These components are available in a glycerol-free format and can be customized further upon request.

 Isothermal amplification methods are fast and robust, but they often result in non-specific amplification, leading to false positive results.
 To help ensure a reliable test result and control non-specific amplification: